Robert W. Woodruff Collection of D. Russell Clayton

 Robert Winship Woodruff (1889-1985) headed The Coca-Cola Company for sixty-plus years.
 He made the iconic American drink that was concocted, in 1886, in Atlanta into one of the most recognized products in the world.

 Mr. Woodruff’s philanthropy reached across Atlanta and the entire State of Georgia.
 His kindness was extended to Russell Clayton, beginning in 1977, when Clayton was given two shares of stock in The Coca-Cola Company by June Boykin Tindall for high school graduation.
 Clayton wrote to Mr. Woodruff to inform him about a new owner.
 A pen pal relationship between the two continued for several years.
-Clayton knew Joseph Jones, Woodruff's assistant and who also served as vice-president of The Coca-Cola Company.
+Clayton knew Joseph Jones, Woodruff's assistant and who also served as senior vice-president of The Coca-Cola Company.

 Robert W. Woodruff became a major patron of Atlanta artist Athos Menaboni.
 During an exhibition in New York City in the late 1930s, an executive with The Coca-Cola Company noticed a painting, by Menaboni, of a covey of doves in a forest of longleaf pine trees.
 The executive, along with others, who had been guests at the Woodruffs’ plantation known as Ichauway, almost immediately thought about Mr. Woodruff.
 The group purchased the work, and presented it to “The Boss.”
 The Woodruffs prominently placed the painting in the living room of their home at Ichauway and soon discovered the artist lived in Atlanta.
 Mrs. Woodruff decided to use the painting on their 1941 Christmas card.
 The tradition continued until 1984 (Mr. Woodruff died in 1985) producing forty-four cards.
 The Woodruffs also commissioned many other Menaboni paintings of birds, dogs, and plantation maps for their homes and friends.